 Combining pure oxygen with other gases creates oxygen blends suitable for patient use.
 When mixed, oxygen can be used in countless patient treatments and surgery.
 However, oxygen can be dangerous if administered improperly and should be handled with care.

 The United States Pharmacopoeia considers oxygen to be a manufactured gas.
 It may also be labeled a drug depending on its mixture and the patient application.
-Oxygen is flammable.
+Although oxygen is not flammable, it is an oxidizer.
+An oxidizer, when introduced to other flammables, can intensify the burning or allow items to ignite easier.
 Oxygen is labeled using the colors white on green in the medical industry.

 Both gases serve very different purposes in a medical setting.
 They must be labeled carefully.
 A mix-up when dispensing to a patient could be serious.
 Medical air and oxygen are often combined depending upon patient treatments.
 They are both life support gases and are highly regulated.
 Both equipment systems are monitored by alarms at the point of supply.
 Both gases are tested at specific intervals by third party, certified testing agencies.